NHopewell/NHopewell/README.md

 ### Hi there 👋 I'm Nick

 - 🐍 I’m a **Software Developer** who specializes in **Python** engineering.
-I have over 4 years of experience with Python working in tech, the public sector, and my own company.
+I have worked in tech, the public sector, and my own company.
 - 🔭 In my free time, I love to learn more about Python and software design best practices.
 I and have made a few cool projects (see below).
 My favorite being an [API for a build system](https://github.com/NHopewell/diskspace-monitor-CRUD)
 - 💬 You can get in touch with me by email at [nicholashopewell@gmail.com](mailto:nicholashopewell@gmail.com) and [LinkedIn](https://www.linkedin.com/in/nick-hopewell/).
 - 🌱 I’m currently learning more about DevOps engineering.